Lawrence Hyde (attorney-general): Origins

 Hyde was the second son of Lawrence Hyde I (d.
 1590) of West Hatch, Wiltshire, MP for Heytesbury in 1584, by his second wife Anne Sibell, daughter of Nicholas Sibell of Farningham, Kent, and widow of Matthew Colthurst of Claverton, Somerset.
 He was the brother of Henry Hyde (c.
 1563–1634), MP, and Sir Nicholas Hyde (c.
 1572–1631), Lord Chief Justice.

 Career

 He matriculated at Magdalen Hall, Oxford in around 1579, aged 17 and was awarded BA on 9 March 1580.
 He was elected Member of Parliament for Chippenham in 1586.
 He lived at Heale House, Middle Woodford, near Salisbury and was called to the bar at Middle Temple in 1589.

 Hyde was elected MP for Heytesbury in 1597 and for Marlborough in 1601 and 1604.
-He became Attorney-general to Anne of Denmark, consort of King James I, and was knighted on 27 November 1614.
+In 1614, he became Attorney-general to Anne of Denmark, consort of King James I. He was knighted on 27 November 1614.
 In 1616 he became treasurer of the Middle Temple.

 Marriage and children

-Hyde married Barbara Castillion, daughter of John Baptista Castillion of Benham, Berkshire, by whom he had 12 sons and 5 daughters.
+Hyde married Barbara Castillion or Castiglioni, daughter of the Italian tutor of Queen Elizabeth I, Gian-Baptista Castiglioni, in English John Castillion, of Benham, Berkshire, by whom he had 12 sons and 5 daughters.
 Five of his sons rose to significant positions: